Meet the Executive Board

 Position Description:

-The Director of Scholarship and Learning is in charge of coordinating Panhellenic Scholarships and scholar of the week.
+The Director of Scholarship and Learning is in charge of coordinating Panhellenic's scholar of the week.
 This position works with the VP of Member Development to organize various events to set Panhellenic women up for success academically.

 Contact: simonme@miamioh.edu